caltechlibrary/dataset/docs/init.md

 ## Usage

-The following three example commands create a dataset collection named "data".
+The following three example commands create a dataset collection named "data.ds".
 First one local disc in the current currectory, then in S3 and again in Google Cloud Storage.
 In the case of S3 and Google Cloud Storage the buckets exist and are named "stuff.example.org".
 Also for both remote storage options it is